 TRIMETHYLSILYL AZIDE TMSA

-Trimethylsilyl azide can be used as an alternative to sodium azide, especially for reactions that do not tolerate acidic or alkaline conditions or polar solvents and it can also be used for asymmetric ring opening reactions or iminoposphoranes syntheses.
+Trimethylsilyl azide can be used as an alternative to sodium azide, especially for reactions that do not tolerate acidic or alkaline conditions or polar solvents.
+It can also be used for asymmetric ring opening reactions or the synthesis of iminophosphoranes.

 Alternatively, we also work with other organic azides such as:

-- Alkyl tin azides Bu3 SnN3: is very useful for compounds which are sensitive to alkaline conditions.
+- Alkyl tin azides Bu3-SnN3: very useful for compounds which are sensitive to alkaline conditions.

 - Diphenyl phosphoryl azide (DPPA): formation of isocyanates from carboxylic acids via Curtius Rearrangement.
 This reagent avoids the heating step in the classical Curtius rearrangement and thus is the best choice for heat sensitive substrates.

-- Sulfonyl azides: like p-toluenesulfonyl azide (TSA) or 4-acetamido benzen sulfonyl azide (ABSA) : diazotation reaction.
+- Sulfonyl azides: like p-toluenesulfonyl azide (TSA) or 4-acetamido benzene sulfonyl azide (ABSA): diazotation reaction.

 - Azido ethyl acetate (AEA): a selective approach to 4-X-indoles.

-The synthesis of isocyanates via the Curtius Rearrangement is an elegant alternative to phosgenation to afford ureas, carbamates and tetrazolinones, especially if the corresponsing carboxylic acids are easier to access than the amines.
+The synthesis of isocyanates via the Curtius Rearrangement is an elegant alternative to phosgenation to afford isocyanates and derived ureas, carbamates and tetrazolinones, especially if the corresponding carboxylic acids are easier to access than the amines.